 Data was collected from the different government and private schools of Lahore, Pakistan.
-Students who were studied in 9th grade, 10th grade, Olevel, 11th grade, 12th grades and A-level were included in the study.
-Both boys and girls were participated in the research.
-Age range from 14-18 years old were included.
+Students who were studied in 9th grade, 10th grade, Olevel, 11th grade, 12th grade, and A-level were included in the study.
+Both boys and girls participated in the research.
+The age range from 14-18 years old was included.